FreeTubeApp/yt-trending-scraper/README.md

 The parameters object can contain the following options:

 ```
- geoLocation:           alpha2 Country Code,
+ geoLocation:           String,
  parseCreatorOnRise:    Boolean,
  page:                  String
 ```

 __geoLocation__ is an optional parameter to change the country (e.g. JP for Japan) of the trending page.
+The alpha2 code of the country must be used

 __parseCreatorOnRise__ is an optional parameter which allows the parser to process any horizontal video list, which usually is a creator on the rise.
 But this is not always available, so the scraper will process as usual even when the parameter is set to true.
 Defaults to **false**